ShujiaHuang/liusylab.org/content/authors/shengzhe-bian/_index.md

 superuser: false

 # Role/position (e.g., Professor of Artificial Intelligence)
-role: Postdoctoral Researcher
+role: PhD in Epidemiology and Health Statistics

 # Organizations/Affiliations
 organizations:
-- name: "PhD in Epidemiology and Medical Statistics, Currently A Postdoctoral Researcher at Southern University of Science and Technology"
+- name: "Currently a Postdoctoral Researcher at Southern University of Science and Technology"
   url: https://sph.sustech.edu.cn/

 # Organizational groups that you belong to (for People widget)